 Six Tips to Prepare for a Hurricane

-Do you live in an area that is prone to hurricane activity?
-Are you new to the area and want to know what you should do when a hurricane warning is issued?
-When a hurricane is approaching, you need to be prepared.
-Follow our guide listing the top six tips you need to know to stay safe during hurricane season.
+Do you live in an area that's prone to hurricane activity?
+Are you new to the site and want to know what you should do when a hurricane warning issue occurs?
+When a hurricane is approaching, be ready.

 Tip #1: Stock Up on Essentials

-Depending on the severity of the hurricane, you want to prepare for the loss of electricity and the ability to cook.
-Stock up on water, bread, non-perishables and items that you can eat without cooking.
-Also, make sure you have extra batteries for flashlights and headlamps, and buy candles and matches.
+Depending on the hurricane, you'll want to prepare for the loss of electricity and the ability to cook.
+You should stock up on water, bread, non-perishables, and items you can eat without cooking.
+Also, make sure you have extra batteries for flashlights and headlamps and buy candles and matches.

 Tip #2: Check Your Insurance

-Make sure your insurance coverage covers flooding and other expenses you may incur because of Tampa Damage
+Make sure your insurance coverage covers flooding and other expenses you may incur because of the Tampa storm damage.

-Tip #3: Take a Video of Your Home
+Tip #3: Make a Video of Your Home

 This helps with proving the current state of your home pre-storm.
 Insurance companies will have an easier time processing your claims.
-Also, make electronic versions of important documents related to your home and your personal information in case they are destroyed in a storm.
-Documents such as your birth certificate, your driver's license, your home's deed, your social security card, and unpaid bills.
+Also, make electronic versions of important documents related to your home and your personal information in case destroyed in a storm.
+It includes documents such as your birth certificate, your driver's license, your home's deed, and your social security card, and unpaid bills.

 Tip #4: Protect Your Property